 In S4, S5 and S6 particularly, pupils are encouraged to work regularly at home.
-Those who are undertaking new National Qualifications will require to spend considerable additional time per week on study/homework for each of their subjects.
+Those who are undertaking National Qualifications will require to spend considerable additional time per week on study/homework for each of their subjects.
 At this stage pupils should have built up the good work habit and self-discipline of private study.
 It is hoped that the gradual build-up of homework from S1 to S6 will help in the development of positive attitudes towards study.
-Facilities for private study for pupils in S5/S6 will be provided/ during the school day.
-Senior phase students are issued with an assessment calendar in September to assist them in planning for study.